A 9-Step Guide to Developing a Mobile App

 Web-based App Development

 A web-based app is essentially a responsive website that a developer adapts to work on most mobile devices.
-Instead of you downloading and installing the app from the App Store or Google Play, you access it via your device’s browser.
-Progressive Web Apps are a popular type of web-based mobile app that also allow for some offline functionality.
+Instead of downloading and installing the app from the App Store or Google Play, you access it via your device’s browser.
+Progressive Web Apps are a popular type of web-based mobile app that also allows for some offline functionality.

 Common languages used for web-based apps include HTML5, CSS, JS, PHP, and Ruby.